EternityForest/KaithemAutomation/README.md

 ### Install globally and run at boot

-To run as a systemd user service(Runs as soon as you log in, use autologin or lingering to run at boot)
+To run as a systemd user service(Runs as soon as you log in or the desktop/kiosk starts)

 ```bash
 make user-start-kaithem-at-boot